 This gives candidates a chance to introduce themselves to the organization, which will assist in making their application more favorable than other job seekers.

-But the amount of data recorded in an employee profile may vary from one sector to another.
-It can be a web page where the employee can describe himself and post his credentials.
+However, the amount of data recorded in an employee profile may vary from one sector to another.
+It can be an employee profile software or a web page where the employee can describe himself and post his credentials.

 Employee profile sets out the expectations for every member of the team.
 It also identifies the job title and specific responsibilities assigned to each worker.

 - Duties and responsibilities

 Employers refer to the employee profile for appraisal, probationary period, and success at the organization.
 It ensures that a company makes informed decisions regarding an employee’s performance.

 Furthermore, a good employee profile is crucial in increasing employee engagement and corporate benefits packages.

 Everyone must have a work profile highlighting their skills, education, and relevant experience.